j4w8n/sveltekit-supabase-ssr/README.md

 ## Code Showcase

 - Email sign-up/sign-in.
+- Phone OTP sign-in.
 - Reset password for email sign-in.
 - Anonymous sign in.
 - Convert Anonymous user to permanent user.
 - GitHub sign-in.
 Can easily be changed to other oauth providers.
 - Requires a session to access all pages under the `authenticated` layout group.
 - Add, change, remove custom `nickname` user_metadata on the `/self` page.
+- Add or change a user's phone number.
 - Delete a user on the `/self` page, for your convenience when playing around with the demo.

 > All sign-up and sign-ins happen server-side.